elementary/website/docs/installation.md

 4. Select your downloaded .iso file using the "SELECT" button.
 (Refer to Picture 1)
 5. (Recommended) If your computer is from 2012 or newer, select "GPT" under "Partition scheme"
 6. Click the "Start" button.
-7. A dialog will appear, keep the default selection to write in "ISO image mode" (Refer to Picture 2)
+7. When prompted, keep the default selection ("ISO image mode") and click "OK".
+The process will begin and may take a minute or two.
+(Refer to Picture 2)
-8. Sit back and wait a minute or two
-9. Once complete, Rufus will say "READY".
+8. Once complete, Rufus will say "READY".
 (Refer to Picture 3)

 Now you're ready to boot from the install drive.